gaafiz/free-resume-builder/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TODO
+- Handle break-page well for all sections
+- Body to expand the background always to the full page.
+I.e. if the resume start using the second page, #resume-page should get height: 2 times A4 lenght
+- Breaking of expItem quickInfo in 2 lines when is in left column
+-